danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

-When the helper verifies the token, it will return the JWT `Payload` as `verifiedData`:
+When the helper verifies the token, it will return the JWT Payload data as `verifiedData`:

 ```json
 {